Individual Website Project Description

 Video Demonstration and Reflection

-- Demonstrate and explain your API/Data integration and purpose.
+- How you used your API/Data integration and demonstrate the output.

 Testing